7th Pay Commission news: Are rumours on retirement age true

 7th Pay Commission: Big bonanza for Railway employees, increment up to Rs 21,000

 The retirement age had been changed from 58 to 60 years.
-However many state governments had extended it to 62 years.
+However, many state governments had extended it to 62 years.

 This clarification comes in the wake of CG employees awaiting some good news on the 7th Pay Commission.
 The CG employees have been demanding a hike in basic minimum pay of Rs 26,000 as opposed to the Rs 18,000 that had been proposed.